Kevin Newman Player Props: Reds vs. Cubs

-On Tuesday, Kevin Newman (coming off going 1-for-1 with a double) and the Cincinnati Reds play the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 8:05 PM ET.
+After going 1-for-4 with a double in his most recent game, Kevin Newman and the Cincinnati Reds face the Chicago Cubs (who will start Drew Smyly) at 8:05 PM ET on Wednesday.

-He reached base in his only plate appearance in his last appearance against the Dodgers.
+He had a one-hit performance in his last game (1-for-4) against the Cubs.

 Kevin Newman Game Info & Props vs. the Cubs